Our team

 Get to know us

 Diaspor'Art is an art-based movement that consists of mini-events and an annual big event.
 The purpose is to increase awareness about the issues impacting the world around us that have led to, or may lead to, human displacements, refugees, and loss of life.
 Each event will include artists whose lives have been impacted by issues relating to diasporas.
 They will be able to articulate their experiences verbally or through their medium, providing a visceral connection to the topic.
-Diaspor’Art will strive to include a vast variety of participants, such as visual artists, poets, philosophers, activists, motivational speakers, educators, and subject experts.
+Diaspor’Art will strive to include a vast variety of participants, such as visual artists, musicians, poets, philosophers, activists, motivational speakers, educators, and subject experts.
 The collective will seek to attract attendees to the events as well as members who can also engage online.
 During the events, we will provide support for the participating artists and introduce our guests to other nonprofits and humanitarian organizations that share similar objectives.
 The hope is to mitigate the scale of diasporas in the future supporting humanitarian agents of change and by better informing our audience on how they can help.